shoeffner/mthesis/src/conclusion.md

 computation times as can be see in \Cref{tab:comptimes-pexels} and
 \Cref{tab:comptimes-BioID}.
 Gaze is especially slow in the beginning and whenever it needs to build up a bigger lookup table, leading to very high maximum and mean computation times for the bigger pexels images.
-For the smaller BioID images, Gaze's `PupilLocalization` performs faster.
-It can be concluded, that for real time scenarios with modern image resolutions, `EyeLike` is the better choice as it is faster with only a small loss in performance.
+Still, for the smaller BioID images, Gaze's `PupilLocalization` performs faster.
+It can be concluded, that for real time scenarios with modern image resolutions, `EyeLike` is the better choice, as it is faster with only a small loss in performance.
 For accurate processing when time is of no critical importance, for example during offline analysis of recorded video data, Gaze's `PupilLocalization` is the better option -- up to a certain image size, beyond which the computation times grow too much.
-In general it should be noted, that with `PupilLocalization` and `eyeLike` there are at least  two successful replications of the eye center detection approach by @Timm2011.
+In general it should be noted, that with `PupilLocalization` and `eyeLike` there are two successful replications of the eye center detection approach by @Timm2011.
+Comparing the different accuracies per dataset (\Cref{tab:pexels-pupil-detection-accuracies}

-### Face detection

-- dlib over OpenCV, advantages/shortcomings
+and \Cref{tab:BioID-pupil-detection-accuracies}), it becomes clear that the algorithm works better with the images from the BioID dataset, but still performs reasonably well on the pexels dataset.

 ### Head pose estimation